sgaliamov/blog/posts/rust/rust acquaintance.md

 So, after ten years of development and five years after the [official release](https://blog.rust-lang.org/2015/05/15/Rust-1.0.html), `Rust` should be mature enough.
 Right?
-When it has been ranked as the ["The Most Loved Programming Language"](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved) for five years in a row, you should definitely try it.
+When it has been ranked as the ["The Most Loved Programming Language"](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved) for five years in a row(!), you should definitely try it.
 And I've tried.
-I created two simple projects to learn it.
+I've created two simple projects to learn it.

-In my research, I discovered some facts about `Rust` that I found interesting.
+In my research, I discovered some facts about `Rust` that I find interesting.

 First.
 No one really knows why the language has such a name, and it is likely that even Graydon Hoare, the author of the language, [does not know it](https://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/).